daipe-ai/platform-docs/docs/developers-workflow/datalake-project-workflow.md

 ## Creating feature branch

-Firstly you need to clone the git repository that holds the Bricksflow based project.
+First you need to clone the git repository that holds the Bricksflow based project.
 !![](../images/bricks_clone.png)

 Then open the folder in terminal and run ./env-init.sh.